Compendio de la Salud Humana

 Zaragoza (Spain) — August 15th, 1494

-Published in Spain by a German printer: the translation and supplementation of the Fasciculus medicinae, the first printed work with anatomical studies
+The path-breaking work of a German printer in Spain: the first Spanish translation and supplementation of the revolutionary Fasciculus medicinae, the first printed work with anatomical studies

 1. The church had long banned “interfering” with the human body, making dissection virtually impossible